MWC and coronavirus: More companies withdraw despite health measures

 A pneumonia-like disease, the new coronavirus was discovered in December in Wuhan, the capital of the Chinese region of Hubei.
 The strain, now officially dubbed COVID-19, has infected more than 43,000 people and claimed more than 1,000 lives as of Tuesday.
 It's spread beyond China's borders to around 30 countries, including the US, Japan and Australia.
 Two cases have been confirmed in Spain.
 Authorities around the world have begun limiting travel and enforcing quarantines to guard against the spread.

-As a result, many major players in the mobile industry are reconsidering their MWC attendance, according to people familiar with the internal discussions that companies are having.
-Some may pull out completely, the sources said, while others are planning to scale down their presence.
-For some companies, that could mean canceling travel by execs from places like Asia or the US and instead relying on European employees to staff their booths and events.
+As a result, many major players in the mobile industry have been reconsidering their MWC attendance, with options including dropping out completely or scaling down their presence.
+For some companies, it could mean canceling travel by execs from places like Asia or the US and instead relying on European employees to staff their booths and events.
 Many are also planning to allow executives to decide if they want to travel to MWC at all.

 MWC brings together companies from across the globe, with many using the trade show as the place to introduce their newest phones.
 This year is expected to feature new 5G phones from nearly every major Android vendor, as well as news about the networks using the new super-fast connectivity.

-The trade show might appear to center around phone launches, but it also plays host to important conversations between vendors and clients where deals are struck to keep the mobile industry ticking.
-If key senior people cancel, those conversations can't take place, discouraging other people and companies from attending the show, according to IDC analyst Francisco Jeronimo.
+The trade show might appear to center on phone launches, but it also plays host to important conversations between vendors and clients where deals are struck to keep the mobile industry ticking.
+If key senior people cancel, those conversations can't take place, discouraging other people and companies from attending, according to IDC analyst Francisco Jeronimo.

 "I think the number of people attending will drop dramatically this year," he said.